The science project.

 Binary metrics are simple, but they usually can’t fully describe the experience.
 This is why we routinely collect multiple metrics, both performance and attitudinal.
 You can measure the time it takes users to submit alternate versions of the forms, or the time it takes to find items using different menus.
 Rating scales and forced ranking questions are good ways of measuring preferences for downloading apps or choosing a payment solution.

 With a clear research hypothesis and some appropriate metrics, the next steps involve collecting data from the right users and analyzing the data statistically to test the hypothesis.
-Technically we rework our research hypothesis into what's called the Null Hypothesis, then look for evidence against the Null Hypothesis, usually in the form of the p-value
+Technically we rework our research hypothesis into what’s called the Null Hypothesis, then look for evidence against the Null Hypothesis, usually in the form of the p-value.
+This is of course a much larger topic we cover in Quantifying the User Experience.

 While the process of subjecting data to statistical analysis intimidates many designers and researchers (recalling those school memories again), remember that the hardest and most important part is working with a good testable hypothesis.
 It takes practice to convert fuzzy business questions into testable hypotheses.
 Once you’ve got that down, the rest is mechanics that we can help with.